mvolkmann/blog/src/alfred.md

 The {% aTargetBlank "https://github.com/jaroslawhartman/TimeZones-Alfred",
-"TimeZones-Alfred" %} workflow enables quickly finding information about another location including current time, day of week, date, telephone prefix, tiomezone, and UTC offset.
+"TimeZones-Alfred" %} workflow enables quickly finding information about another location including current time, day of week, date, telephone prefix, timezone, and UTC offset.

 To install this, click the "releases" link near the bottom of the page, click "TimeZones-v2.40.zip" to download it,